Low libido: When the brain is the issue

 Start with a clinician who is comfortable talking about sexual health, such as a primary care doctor, urologist, or endocrinologist.
 A good evaluation covers your medical history, medications and supplements, sleep, mood, energy, substance use, and the context of your relationship and sexual life.
 Expect questions about when low libido started, whether it fluctuates, and how it relates to erections and orgasm.

-Basic lab work for a man with persistent low libido usually includes two separate early-morning total testosterone measurements, free testosterone if the total is borderline, prolactin, thyroid-stimulating hormone (TSH, which checks thyroid function), fasting glucose or HbA1c (a marker of average blood sugar), and sometimes cholesterol and liver tests.,[5] As noted above, total testosterone below about 350 ng/dL (≈12 nmol/L) or free testosterone below about 100 pg/mL (≈10 ng/dL) in a symptomatic man supports hypogonadism and makes TRT more likely to help.,[5] Screening for depression, anxiety, and sleep apnea is also important, because treating these often improves libido on its own.[4],[6]
+Basic lab work for a man with persistent low libido usually includes two separate early-morning total testosterone measurements, free testosterone in selected cases if the total is borderline, prolactin, thyroid-stimulating hormone (TSH, which checks thyroid function), fasting glucose or HbA1c (a marker of average blood sugar), and sometimes cholesterol and liver tests.[5]
+According to the AUA guideline (Mulhall et al., 2018), diagnosis of testosterone deficiency requires both symptoms and consistently low early-morning total testosterone, with <300 ng/dL used as a reasonable diagnostic threshold.[5]
+Screening for depression, anxiety, and sleep apnea is also important, because treating these often improves libido on its own.[4],[6]

 - Step 2: Fix the foundations and use targeted treatments